Tangzhong Sourdough Bread

-Pull out one side and fold it in over the fough above half way.
+Pull out one side and fold it over the dough above halfway.

 Pull out the other side and cover the other flap.

 Then roll the dough up pretty tightly, from the short end.
-I usually pull and and press down with my pinkies.
-Watch the video how it's done.
+I usually pull and press down with my pinkies.
+Watch the video on how it's done.

 You should end up with the stitch of the loaf being down towards the table.

-You will have a oval loaf, but with rolls on the sides.
+You will have an oval loaf, but with rolls on the sides.

-Cover the rolls put pulling the dough down over the roll in each side.
+Cover the rolls put pull the dough down over the roll on each side.

 Flip the dough into a banneton so that the stitch is upwards.